-They have some quite amazing wine on the farm, made from Hill Country and High Pains grapes.
-They also opened their Tasting room recently and now serve 4 varieties of while along with a rose.
+They have some quite amazing wine on the farm, made from Hill Country and High Plains grapes.
+Also, they opened their Tasting room recently and now serve 4 varieties of while along with a rose.

 They also sell potted plants and pottery from their nursery, one of Central Texas’s largest.